Arthur S. Champeny: Korea

-Following the end of World War II, Champeny served at South Boston Army Base as Regimental commander and Lieutenant General John R. Hodge appointed him the first Director of National Defense in Korea.
-Though he was still a colonel, he wore the rank of a brigadier general while serving in this position.
+Following the end of World War II, Champeny served at South Boston Army Base as regimental commander.
+Lieutenant General John R. Hodge appointed him the first Director of National Defense in Korea.
+Though he was still a colonel, he held the rank of a brigadier general while serving in this position.
 Champeny was the author of the Bamboo Plan to create a police reserve or constabulary of 25,000 men.
-Champeny was responsible for organizing Korean Army and Navy and signed the commission documents for its first officers.
+Champeny was responsible for organizing the Korean Army and Navy and signed the commission documents for its first officers.
 He was also later the Seoul area commander.
 Later, Champeny was Deputy Military Governor and then Civil Administrator of Korea.

-Following the outbreak of combat, Champeny was named commander of the segregated 24th Infantry Regiment, 25th Division replacing Colonel Horton V. White.
-At the time of his appointment, Champeny was 57 years old making him more than two years older than the division commander.
+Following the outbreak of combat, Champeny was named commander of the segregated 24th Infantry Regiment, 25th Division, replacing Colonel Horton V. White.
+At the time of his appointment, Champeny was 57 years old, making him more than two years older than the division commander.